ceramicskate0/ceramicskate0/README.md

   <div align=left>
 ## Other cool stuff ive done on Github (either done in Fork or on side):

+  - https://github.com/ceramicskate0/Bchecks Used in Burp for web app

   - https://github.com/ceramicskate0/SharpLocker (Updated Fork with additional POC for testers to gather user inputed creds via Fake UAC Prompt)